StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 {% tab title="Linux" %}
-Here is an example of an authentication configuration that uses a running KeyCloak server.
-Replace the existing `authentication` section in the `stackstate { api {` block of the `etc/application_stackstate.conf` with the example shown here.
-Make sure that authentication is enabled (which is the default) by having `authentication.enabled = true` in the `application_stackstate.conf` file.
+Here is an example of an authentication configuration that uses a KeyCloak server.
+Replace the existing `authentication` section (nested in `stackstate.api`) in the configuration file with the example and edit it to match your Keycloak settings.
 Restart StackState to make the change take effect.

 ```javascript
 authentication {